vinceimbat/vinceimbat/content/Focus on systems not goals.md

 sr-ease: 230
 ---

-This is an idea I first encountered from [[thoughts/james clear]].
+This is an idea I first encountered from [[james clear]].
 It has lots of application.

 To experience happiness, one needs to focus on cultivating the habits that raises the probability for it to be experienced.